Neurodivergence and Personal Hygiene Tips

 If you resonate with these personal hygiene challenges, you might be wondering how to address them.
 While the strategies that work for you may differ from mine, here are several tips for managing personal hygiene as a neurodivergent individual:

-• Seize the Moment: When you're having a good day and feel up to showering, do it.
+Seize the Moment: When you're having a good day and feel up to showering, do it.
 If a thought occurs to brush your teeth, act on it.
 Such moments of energy are difficult to come by and should be utilized.
+Experiment with Timing: Finding the right time to brush can greatly impact how effective and enjoyable the experience is.
+Experiment with different points in the day to see if morning or evening brushing yields better results in terms of comfort.
+Pay attention to how energy levels and mood fluctuate based on when you brush and how that correlates to the rest of your day.
+Flexibility in timing can help identify a routine that feels the best.

-• Seek Accommodations at Work and School.
-Many neurodivergent conditions qualify as disabilities if they interfere with your daily functioning.
+Seek Accommodations at Work and School.
+Many neurodivergent individuals qualify as disabled if they interfere with your daily functioning.
 This can entitle you to accommodations under the law.
 This could include permission to use hand sanitizer, work remotely, or work in a more relaxed clothing environment.

 Book a Free Consultation With Blue Sky Learning